 Stay tuned and keep following the amazing adventure of the Ibali Photo Collective!

 You can still support the project with your old cameras or in-cash donations!
 Find out more about how to contribute!

-Learn more about Michael Edwards Photography!
+Learn more about our guest speaker Michael Edwards’ Photography!